How does Rest Less make money

 The Caribbean

 With their constantly balmy climate, cruisers can head to these sun-kissed islands at any time of the year.
 However, if you’re wondering what the best month for a Caribbean cruise is, you can’t go wrong with February.
-At this time of year, not only is it less busy (and cheaper) than the holiday season, but the days are long and comfortably warm.
+At this time of year, not only is it quieter (and cheaper) than the holiday season, but the days are long and comfortably warm.

 And you don’t have to stick to the Caribbean islands.
 What about a cruise to the Mexican Riviera?
-This stunning part of the country backs onto the Caribbean, so you can relax on snow-white beaches and swim in warm, turquoise waters while making the most of Mexican food and culture.
+This stunning part of the country borders the Caribbean, so you can relax on snow-white beaches and swim in warm, turquoise waters while making the most of Mexican food and culture.
 Plus, cruising in February means you’ll miss the influx of American tourists who head here during spring break.

 South America